secretGeek/today-i-learned-staging/sql_server/find_unused_indexes_in_sql_server.md

 # Finding unused indexes in sql server

-Before finding (and eliminating) unused indexes, you have to know that sometimes primary keys and uniqueness indexes are not specifically used as indexes (i.e. they may not be involves in seeks/scans or lookups) but they might be useful in assisting the query planner to make wise decisions.
-So don't blindly delete PK's or uniqueness constraints based off the results of looking at 'unused indexes'.
+Before finding (and eliminating) unused indexes, you have to know that sometimes primary keys and uniqueness indexes are not specifically used as indexes (i.e. they may not be involved in seeks/scans or lookups) but they might be useful in assisting the query planner to make wise decisions.
+So please don't blindly delete `PK`s or uniqueness constraints based off the results of looking at 'unused' indexes!

 	SELECT